-Internet dangers and its types are evolving rapidly, while we are still trying hard to fight with malware, a new tricky threat called “cryptojacking” joins the list.
+Internet dangers and their types are evolving rapidly; while we are still trying hard to fight with malware, a new tricky threat called “cryptojacking” joins the list.
 Yes, Cryptojacking is a new tactic used by the bad guys; the process involves using the CPU of your laptop or mobile device secretly to mine cryptocurrency when a user visits an infected site.
 We have already taken a look at some Chrome & Firefox extensions that will block websites from using your CPU to mine Cryptocurrency.
 Today we will take a look at Anti-WebMiner for Windows, a free software that will stop all mining scripts and protect you against cryptojacking.

 What is Cryptojacking

 Cryptojacking is a new trick used to mine Cryptocurrencies on a user’s computer using their CPU resources in the background without their knowledge.
-Typically, the cybercriminal loads a script into the victim’s web browser which contains a unique site key to force the user to enrich them.
+Typically, the cybercriminal loads a script into the victim’s web browser, which contains a unique site key to force the user to enrich them.

 The cryptominer tools don’t harm the computer nor do they store anything on the hard drive.
-Hence they do not ‘technically’ fall into the malware category – more appropriately they are referred to as “Greyware”.
+Hence they do not ‘technically’ fall into the malware category – more appropriately, they are referred to as “Greyware”.
 But I still look at it as malware as it uses your resources without your permission!
 They can cause the PC and browsers to work extremely slow, drain the battery of a notebook/laptop battery and raise electricity bills for the victim, without his or her knowledge.

 Anti-WebMiner for Windows